 37. No development shall be occupied until confirmation has been provided that either:-

-1. Thames Water has confirmed that no sewage treatment works upgrades are required, or;
+1. Thames Water has confirmed in writing that no sewage treatment works upgrades are required, or;

-All sewage works upgrades required to accommodate the additional flows from the development have been completed; or
+2. All sewage works upgrades required to accommodate the additional flows from the development have been completed; or

-2. A development and infrastructure phasing plan has been agreed with the Local planning authority to allow the development to be occupied.
+2. A development and infrastructure phasing plan has been agreed with the local planning authority to allow the development to be occupied.

-Where a development and infrastructure phasing plan is agreed no occupation shall take place other than in accordance with the agreed development and infrastructure phasing plan.
+Where a development and infrastructure phasing plan is agreed, no occupation shall take place other than in accordance with the agreed development and infrastructure phasing plan.

-38.

-Prior to first occupation of each phase, a lighting design strategy for bats relevant to that phase shall be submitted to and approved in writing by the Local planning authority.
-This should accurately identify the features/areas of interest, describe levels of illumination prior to, during, and post development, and should be shown in suitable contour plans and charts so that it can be clearly demonstrated that that lit areas will not compromise existing use.
-Proposed lighting should accord with best practice (Bats and artificial lighting in the UK, (BCT & ILP) and maintained accordingly.
-No further external lighting should be added unless agreed with the Local planning authority.
+38. Before the first occupation of each phase, a lighting design strategy for bats relevant to that phase shall be submitted to and approved in writing by the local planning authority.
+The design strategy should accurately identify the features/areas of interest, describe levels of illumination prior to, during, and post development, and should be shown in suitable contour plans and charts so that it can be clearly demonstrated that that lit areas will not compromise existing use.
+Proposed lighting should accord with best practice (Bats and artificial lighting in the UK, (BCT & ILP) and be maintained accordingly.
+No further external lighting should be added unless agreed with the local planning authority.
 These proposals should also be accompanied by a statement by an ecologist on how it achieves these goals.

-39.
+.

-In the event that contamination is found at any time when carrying out the approved development that was not previously identified it must be reported in writing immediately to the Local planning authority.
-An investigation and risk assessment must be undertaken in accordance with the requirements of Condition XX, and where remediation is necessary a remediation scheme must be prepared in accordance with the requirements of Condition XX, which is subject to the approval in writing of the Local planning authority.
-Following completion of measures identified in the approved remediation scheme a verification report must be prepared, which is subject to the approval in writing of the Local planning authority in accordance with Condition XX.
+39. In the event that contamination is found at any time when carrying out the approved development that was not previously identified it must be reported in writing immediately to the local planning authority.
+An investigation and risk assessment must be undertaken in accordance with the requirements of Condition XX, and where remediation is necessary a remediation scheme must be prepared in accordance with the requirements of Condition XX, to be submitted to and approved in writing by the local planning authority.
+Following completion of measures identified in the approved remediation scheme a verification report must be prepared, and submitted to and approved in writing by the local planning authority in accordance with Condition XX.

-40.
+.

-Notice in writing shall be given to the Local planning authority when the agreed Habitat Management and Monitoring Plan (“the HMMP”) as secured by Conditions XX - XX, has been implemented.
+40. Notice in writing shall be given to the local planning authority when the agreed Habitat Management and Monitoring Plan (“the HMMP”) as secured by Conditions XX - XX, has been implemented.

 41. The created and / or enhanced habitat specified in the approved HMMP (as secured by Conditions XX-XX ), shall be managed and maintained in accordance with the approved HMMP for 30 years from the date of first operation of the development.